Sirered/mobile-assignment/README.md

 * **Align**

-  A widget with a single child, that can be placed within the alignment widget by either using the coordinate system with offset, or using the predetermined alignements such us Alignment.bottomCenter
+  A widget with a single child, that can be placed within the alignment widget by either using the coordinate system with offset, or using the predetermined alignements such us Alignment.bottomCenter.
+It can be used to fit logos or put buttons in an appropriate section of the page

 * **ListView**

   A widget that contains children in which they are displayed in a list layout.
 This widget allows you to scroll throught the list of children you have and define the extent of all of it's children to keep consistency.
-The list of children will be shown one after another, according to how they are ordered in the list, in the direction that the list is scrolling in (up to down by default)
+The list of children will be shown one after another, according to how they are ordered in the list, in the direction that the list is scrolling in (up to down by default).
+It can be used to go through a long navigation drawer, or scroll through button options.

 * **Row**

   A widget that allows you to contain children in an array in which each child is to the right of the one before it.
+Good for grouping a moderate amount of similar buttons or widgets

 * **Center**

   A widget that places it's child in the middle of the widget, allowing us to easily align our inner widgets to the middle.
+Good if you want an image or icon in the middle of a widget, or there is a sizable blank space with a button in it.

 * **Container**

-  As the name suggests it is a widget that can contain other widgets, allowing for more control on positioning and useof space by setting attributes such as padding, margin Alignment etc.
+  As the name suggests it is a widget that can contain other widgets, allowing for more control on positioning and use of space by setting attributes such as padding, margin Alignment etc. You may use it as a child of a larger widget to contain multiple smaller children, like a button that wants to have both icon and text.

 * **Padding**